Source: ACCC Takata airbag recalls list and ACCC future Takata airbag recalls.

 Manufacturers have been contacting affected owners mostly by mail.
 Many of

 the manufacturers we spoke to say it's hardest tracking down older

 cars – which are also the cars that are most vulnerable.
 This is because

 they change owners when sold or end up in wrecking yards.
 If the car you

 own was purchased second-hand, check if it's recalled by visiting the

 Product Safety Australia website or by directly contacting the manufacturer.

-But it's best to be proactive, rather than wait for traditional snail mail.
+It's best to be proactive, rather than wait for snail mail.
 Make the call and contact your manufacturer, and if you're getting a replacement, be sure to ask if it's another Takata airbag that'll need to be recalled again in the future.